tenaciousdlg/teleport_terraform/data_plane/mysql_self/README.md

 # Teleport MySQL Module

 This repository provides reusable Terraform modules to deploy and register a MySQL database with Teleport.
+It is based on the [Self Hosted MySQL Teleport guide](https://goteleport.com/docs/enroll-resources/database-access/enroll-self-hosted-databases/mysql-self-hosted/).
 It provisions a self-hosted MySQL instance on AWS EC2, configures Teleport's Database Service dynamically, and registers the database using the Teleport Terraform provider.

 ---